 - Because of its shallow roots, Kentucky Bluegrass enters drought quickly.

 - Tall Fescue recovers very well from drought, returning to a lush lawn in 3–4 weeks.

 - Kentucky Bluegrass can recover from drought but needs more than 4 weeks of adequate water for a complete recovery.

 Tall Fescue is the best choice among cool-season grasses when it comes to water conservation, drought hardiness, and drought recovery.
 It beats Bluegrass in this category, but you can get the benefits of both by mixing the two grass types.

 Is Perennial Ryegrass Better at Surviving Drought than Kentucky Bluegrass?

 Ryegrass survives drought worse than Kentucky Bluegrass.
 Ryegrass enters dormancy quickly in drought and struggles to recover.
 Perennial Ryegrass lawns often come back from drought patchy and irregular.
 This is because Ryegrass is a bunch-forming grass.
-Kentucky Bluegrass may take a while to recover from drought, but it spreads well and heals damaged areas.
+KBG may take a while to recover from drought, but Kentucky Bluegrass rhizomes help it spread well and heal damaged areas.

 - Ryegrass is less thirsty than Bluegrass.
 It requires 1.5 inches of water per week in summer.

 - Ryegrass enters dormancy in 1–2 weeks of drought, about the same speed as Bluegrass.